Loud music deafness warning for teenagers in school

 Charity director Richard Williams said: "One in six of us will encounter problems with our hearing, but hearing loss and tinnitus associated with noise exposure could be prevented if people were more informed and aware of how to look after their hearing.

-"Simple actions such as not listening to music too loud, or wearing ear plugs at loud concerts can all help to protect your hearing for the future."'Louder than a drill'
+"Simple actions such as not listening to music too loud, or wearing ear plugs at loud concerts can all help to protect your hearing for the future."

 He said pupils learning about hearing loss and hearing protection as part of their school education was a "big step forward in helping to reduce the number of people affected by noise-induced hearing loss".